Chamonix With a Toddler: Family Ski Guide 2026

 Toddlers, Altitude & Cold: What to Expect

-This wasn’t a “do everything” trip.
+At 19 months, this wasn’t a “do everything” trip.

-I’ve learned that if you plan for breaks, warmth, and snacks – everything else is a bonus.
+If you plan for breaks, warmth, and snacks – everything else is a bonus.

 The Best Things to Do with Kids in Chamonix